Bluheir/JSONSaver/README.md

 /*
 Console output at end:
 Edit the json file.
 Will print password after you press enter.
-Current password is
+Current password is (null)

 New password is: Hahaha
 Do you want to change the password (y/n)?